bethanyhopec/bethanyhopec/README.md

 - 👋 Hi, I’m Bethany Hope Cabristante
 - 🌱 I’m currently studying at WVSU taking up BS in Computer Science
-- 📫 How to reach me ... fb acc.
+- 📫 You can reach me trough my fb acc.
 Bethany Hope Cabristante
+-     I love to write, cook and sleep haha...

 <!---
 bethanyhopec/bethanyhopec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.